 Jan.
 8-April 22

-In this exhibition we look at two sides of the relationship between people and insects.
-The first side shows how makers, designers, architects, and artists draw upon nature’s patterns to create beautiful and useful materials and structures.
-The other side of this relationship involves the collaboration with insects as producers of raw materials, such as harvested silk and red dye made from cochineals.
-While the insects are (likely!) not conscious of this duality, the outcomes are useful for insects and for people in different ways.
-This makes our relationship with them complex and compelling.
+The show explores the two sides of the relationship between people and insects.
+The first side shows how makers, designers, architects, and artists draw upon nature’s patterns to create beautiful and useful materials and structures, as well as examining the collaboration of humans and insects as producers of raw materials, such as harvested silk and red dye made from cochineals.
+The outcomes are useful for insects and for people alike, making the relationship complex and compelling.

 The Design Museum, part of the College of Letters and Science, is in Cruess Hall, Room 124.
-It is free and open weekdays noon to 4 p.m. and Sunday 2 to 4 p.m.
+It is free and open weekdays noon to 4 p.m. and Sundays 2 to 4 p.m.

 Click Visit the Design Museum for map and parking information.